min2ha/ukwa-site/content/target/13520/index.en.md

   "subject": null
 }

-# Conversation, The: Host City Glasgow: signs of slavery and the imperial past are never far away

 <p>Article by Sumita Mukherjee about Glasgow’s historic connections with the slave trade and the importance of being aware of this during the XX Commonwealth Games.
 One of a series of “Host City Glasgow” articles on “The Conversation”  an independent source of news and views, sourced from the academic and research community.</p>